-Stock Options and Warrants - Compensation cost is measured at fair value as of the grant date in accordance with the provisions of ASC 718.
+Share-based Compensation-Share-based compensation cost to employees is measured at fair value as of the grant date in accordance with the provisions of ASC 718.
 The fair value of the stock options is calculated using the Black-Scholes option pricing model.
-The Black-Scholes model requires various judgmental assumptions including volatility, forfeiture rates and expected option life.
-The stock-based compensation cost is recognized on the accelerated method as expense over the requisite service or vesting period.
+The Black-Scholes model requires various judgmental assumptions including volatility and expected option life.
+The compensation cost is recognized as expense over the requisite service or vesting period.

 Options to non-employees are accounted for in accordance with ASC 505-50, " Equity-Based Payments to Non-Employees."
-Accordingly, compensation cost is recognized when goods or services are received and is measured using the Black-Scholes valuation model.
+Accordingly, compensation cost is recognized when services are received and is measured using the Black-Scholes valuation model.
 The Black-Scholes model requires CEL-SCI's management to make assumptions regarding the fair value of the options at the date of grant and the expected life of the options.